A poem inspired by Henrik Ibsen’s playwright titled “A Doll’s House.”

 Earth, you wear the housewife’s scar—

-An uncanny expression, mirage of wrath.
+An uncanny expression; mirror of wrath.

 Your flesh, disowned, cries for help, yet